Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 The Suit of Wands often deals with new information and ideas.
 This card is associated with unexpected news and fast-paced conversations.
 It could also represent technological advances and the Information Age.
-People are impatient, they demand instant results, and they're constantly looking for new ideas/content.
+People are impatient, demand instant results, and constantly look for new ideas/content.

 This card is about speed and instinct.
 It could be a sign that you're comfortable rolling the dice or putting things up to chance.
 Perhaps you want to try your luck.
 This card could represent someone who gambles or lives life on the edge.